AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 c7t is in invitational preview.
 To use c7t, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

--   Supports up to 128 GiB encrypted memory and encrypted computing based on Intel® Software Guard Extensions \(SGX\) to protect the confidentiality and integrity of key code and data from malicious attacks.
+-   Supports up to 128 GiB encrypted memory and encrypted computing based on Intel ® Software Guard Extensions \(SGX\) to protect the confidentiality and integrity of key code and data from malicious attacks.
 -   Supports SGX technology applicable to virtual machines and allows you to choose instance types based on your needs.
--   Implements trusted boot based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips.
+-   Implements trusted boot based on TCM or TPM chips.
 During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:2.
 About 50% of memory is encrypted.
-    -   Uses the third-generation Intel® Xeon® Scalable processors that deliver consistent computing performance.
+    -   Uses the third-generation Intel® Xeon® Scalable processors for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.
-    -   Supports enhanced SSDs \(ESSDs\) only.
+    -   Supports ESSDs only.
     -   Provides high storage I/O performance based on large computing capacity.
 -   Network:
     -   Provides an ultra-high packet forwarding rate.